1966 New York City transit strike: Context

 Democratic Party New York City mayor Robert F. Wagner Jr. granted collective bargaining rights to city employees in 1958.
 This led to the unions replacing Tammany Hall as the city's most powerful political force.
 Wagner formed a close alliance with the public-sector unions.
 John Lindsay, a reformist within the Republican Party, won the 1965 New York City mayoral election by campaigning against the city's often corrupt political machines.
 With the transit contract set to expire the same day Lindsay would take office, the stage was set for confrontation.

+The 1966 strike was led by Mike Quill.
+Quill was born in Ireland in 1905, to a family heavily associated with the progressive republican movement.
+His father was so prominent in the movement that republican leaders often consulted with him.
+Quill later relocated to New York in 1926.
+His progressive values and ties to the republican party caused turmoil when seeking employment.
+Despite his trouble in this area he eventually found his place getting involved in activist groups such as the Clan na Gael.
+His involvement in groups like this radicalized his already progressive ideas.
+In time he became known for his ability to critique those in power and his belligerent approach to organizing.
+Due to these traits he finally found his place in founding and leading the Transit Workers Union."

 Lindsay's "Protestant rectitude" proved no match for the "fiery" Quill.
 The true sources of power in New York became clear, a point that would be further driven home by 1967 and 1968 teachers strikes and a 1968 strike by sanitation workers.
 By the time Lindsay ran for re-election in 1969 as the candidate of the Liberal Party of New York, he had made his peace with the public sector unions, and ultimately won their support.
 However, and partly as a result, the city's social and economic decline was rapidly intensifying.